If you want a simple, thorough guide on how to start a blog, you’ve come to the right place.

-Not necessarily.
-Here are three different methods for finding the perfect domain name for your site:
+Here are three different methods for finding the perfect domain name:

 - Name the topic.
 If your blog focuses on a specific topic, try finding a domain name that describes it in clear, concise language.
-Examples: The ArtofManliness.com, BudgetsAreSexy.com, PaleoHacks.com
+(Examples: ArtofManliness.com, BudgetsAreSexy.com, PaleoHacks.com)

 - Name the benefit.
 Why should people stick around?
-If you have a good answer, sometimes you can turn it into a domain name that really stands out.
-Examples: MakeALivingWriting.com, BiggerPockets.com, BeABetterBlogger.com
+If you have a good answer, sometimes you can turn it into a new domain name that really stands out.
+(Examples: BeABetterBlogger.com, MakeALivingWriting.com, BiggerPockets.com)

 Use these three strategies to make a list of 10-20 domain names you’d be happy having.
-You can write them out in a word processor, or if you want to get fancy, you can use a tool like NameStation to generate a lot of ideas at once.
+You can write them out in a word processor or, if you want to get fancy, you can use a blog name generator tool like NameStation to produce a lot of ideas at once.